-The Corporation's director nomination process recognizes the benefits of diversity.
+The Corporation's director nomination process requires the inclusion of a diverse group of candidates, considering many factors when contemplating additions to the Board including skills, knowledge, regional and industry experience, education, gender, age, independence, ethnicity, societal and other differentiating factors.
+Consideration for nominations will be based on these factors and the needs of the Board at the applicable time in order to maximize the effectiveness of the Board.
 The Corporation has not adopted specific targets regarding various diversity targets or quotas as it does not believe that such quotas are necessary at this time given the size of the Board, the diversity in backgrounds and skills, and its existing nomination process.